JMechW/ANDY/README.md

 # ANDY
 This is the repository of ANDY - a symbolic-numerical multi-body toolbox in MATLAB for modeling, simulation, and control.
 (2021/12/15)

+This toolbox adopts a symbolic-numerical formalism - it allows you to symbolically formulate nonholonomic multibody dynamics, and numerically evaluate the model properties for simulation and control with high efficiency.
+The toolbox also provides visualization utilities for 3D-animated multibody simulations.

 MATLAB Version Requirement: 2017 or later.
 For pre-compiling, the MATLAB Coder toolbox is also required.

 # Copyright and Claims